hipe/tmx/beauty_salon/doc/issues/013-the-problem-with-functions.md

 everyone probably knew this already, but the problem with functions, as opposed to methods, that i did not appreciate unil *just* *now*, is that methods are intrinsically more extensible..

+(EDIT: get rid of this - whatever profound insight this represented is lost to the sands of time.)